Magdeburg Cathedral: Luther, the Swedes, and Napoleon

-On October 31, 1517 Martin Luther published the 95 Theses in Wittenberg, Germany, which date is used as the start of the Protestant reformation.
-Luther also preached in Magdeburg in 1524.
-Some smaller churches in Magdeburg changed to Protestantism soon thereafter.
-The unpopularity of Archbishop Albrecht von Brandenburg also furthered the reformation, and after his death in 1545 in Mainz there was no successor.
-Magdeburg became a leader in the Protestant reformation, and was outlawed by the emperor.
-The Catholic church stored the cathedral treasure in Aschaffenburg for safekeeping, but the treasure was later lost to the Swedes in the Thirty Years' War.
-The priests of the cathedral also changed to Protestantism, and on the first advent Sunday in 1567, the first Protestant worship service was held in the cathedral.
+On October 31, 1517 Martin Luther published the 95 Theses in Wittenberg, Germany, an event considered to mark the start of the Protestant Reformation.
+Luther preached in Magdeburg in 1524, and some smaller churches in the city to adopt Protestantism soon thereafter.
+The unpopularity of Archbishop Albrecht von Brandenburg also furthered the Reformation, and after his death in 1545 in Mainz there was no successor.
+Magdeburg became a leading site of the Reformation, and was outlawed by the emperor.
+The Catholic Church stored the cathedral treasure in Aschaffenburg for safekeeping, but it would later be lost to the Swedes in the Thirty Years' War.
+The priests of the cathedral also converted to Protestantism, and on Advent Sunday in 1567, the first Protestant worship service was held in the cathedral.

-The largest bell, the "Maxima" with 10 tons in the south tower, falls down and was destroyed in the 1540th years.
+The largest bell, the "Maxima" with 10 tons in the south tower, fell down and was destroyed in 1540.

 Heinrich Compenius built 1604/05 his famous main organ with the "Golden Chick".

 In 1631, during the Thirty Years' War (1618–1648) Magdeburg was raided, and only a small group of 4000 citizens survived the murdering, raping, and looting (known as the sack of Magdeburg) by seeking refuge in the cathedral.
 The head priest, Reinhard Bakes, begged on his knees for the lives of his people before the conqueror Johan t'Serclaes, Count of Tilly.
 The cathedral survived the fires in the city, and was dedicated again to the Catholic religion.
 However, as Tilly's catholic forces left Magdeburg, the cathedral was completely looted, and its colorful windows were shot out.
 Twenty thousand people of Magdeburg died during the war, and at the end of the war Magdeburg had a population of only 400.
 Magdeburg became part of Brandenburg, and was transformed into a large fortress.

-In 1806 Magdeburg was given to Napoleon, and the cathedral was used for storage, and also as a horse barn and sheep pen.
-The occupation ended in 1814, and between 1826 and 1834 Frederick William III of Prussia financed the much-needed repairs and reconstruction of the cathedral under the leaderness from Karl Friedrich Schinkel.
+In 1806, Magdeburg was given to Napoleon, and the cathedral was used for storage, and also as a horse barn and sheep pen.
+The occupation ended in 1814, and the cathedral changed in the ownership of the Prussian state.
+Between 1826 and 1834 Frederick William III of Prussia financed the much-needed repairs and reconstruction of the cathedral under the leadership from Karl Friedrich Schinkel.
 A new main organ IV/81 with mechanical key and stop action was built 1856 to 1861 by Adolf Reubke, 1865 a new division with 6 stops was added.
 The cathedral organist from 1847 to 1885 was August Gottfried Ritter.
 He designed the stoplist for the Reubke-Organ.
 The glass windows were all replaced in 1900.